Morrow-Yang/Morrow-Yang/README.md

-Year 2 Undergrad student at Yuanpei College, Peking University
+Undergrad student at Yuanpei College, Peking University

 Major in **Psychology**, with an inter-disciplinary course track "**AI + Psychological & Cognitive Sciences**"